Sustainability: Human Factors

 Climate Forward

 The signature USC Dornsife Climate Forward conference is an annual event that explores politically realistic solutions to address the challenges associated with a changing climate.
-The 2023 conference brings together academics, policymakers, and journalists for two panel conversations built around the theme of “Finding Common Ground.”
+The 2025 conference focused on finding practical solutions to climate change and identifying the political obstacles to implementing those changes.

 Under the leadership of Distinguished Professor Manuel Pastor, ERI uses data analysis to power social change with an emphasis on the impacts of climate change, air pollution, and urban heat zones on communities of color.
 Among ERI’s projects, researchers use geographic information systems to visualize and analyze demographic and economic shifts that inform state policy and “Green Zone” initiatives.